 The Winner – Singapore Airlines Refitted 777-200ER Business Class!

 Singapore Airlines flies three versions of the 777-200ER.
 The version with the fantastic business-class seats puts 26 of them arranged 1-2-1 in seven rows in one cabin.
 SeatGuru claims that these seats have 76 inches of pitch and are a whopping 30 inches wide!

 The twin seats in the center section are also very nice.
 There is plenty of elbow room between them.

 Very nice you say.
 But what really makes these seats so great?

 First, seat size.
-These seats are huge.
+These seats are huge, big, enormous.
 That’s obvious from the photos.
 Thirty inches of seat width is practically unheard of for business class.
 Heck.
 Few first-class seats are more than 26 inches wide.
 Add a few more inches of pitch and the Singapore 777-200ER seats could easily pass for a very good first-class seat.

 Second, but not quite as obvious as seat size, seat comfort.
 The seat looks extremely comfortable and feels even better.
 In a word – sumptuous.
 The feel and comfort was better than even the seats in the enormous Lincoln Continentals my father liked to drive back in the day.

 While lacking the overall spaciousness of the Etihad Airways First Class Apartment, arguably one of the top three first-class seats in the air, these seats bear a remarkable resemblance to and are actually .5 inches wider than the seat of the First Class Apartment reviewed here.